RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/to_ReadResfileType.md

 <ReadResfile name="(string)" filename="(string)" selector="(string)" />
 ```

--   filename: If a filename is given, read from that file.
+-   **filename**: If a filename is given, read from that file.
 Otherwise, read the file specified on the commandline with -packing:resfile.
--   selector: Optionally, a previously-defined ResidueSelector may be specified using the selector=(some string) option.
+-   **selector**: Optionally, a previously-defined ResidueSelector may be specified using the selector=(some string) option.
 If this is used, then the ResidueSelector is used as a mask, and the ReadResfile TaskOperation is applied only to those residues selected by the ResidueSelector, even if the resfile lists other residues as well.

 ---